muhamed-didovic/vsdown/README.md

     --email, -e         Your email.
     --password, -p      Your password.
     --directory, -d     Directory to save.
-    --file, -f          Location of the file where are the courses --overwrite, -o     Overwrite if resource exists (values: 'yes' or 'no'), default value is 'no' --markdown, -m      Save each lesson's description into md file (values: 'yes' or 'no'), default: yes --concurrency, -c
+    --file, -f          Location of the file where are the courses (values: 'yes' or 'no'), default value is 'no' --overwrite, -o     Overwrite if resource exists (values: 'yes' or 'no'), default value is 'no' --markdown, -m      Save each lesson's description into md file (values: 'yes' or 'no'), default: yes --concurrency, -c